utsaslab/pebblesdb/README.md

 * This parameter can be set in `db/dbformat.h` (default value:
   2).
 Setting this parameter high will favor write throughput while setting it lower will favor read/seek throughputs.

 ---
+### Improvements made after the SOSP paper

+The following improvements are made to the codebase after the SOSP paper:

+- Add CMake build system support (by @xxks-kkk)

+---
 ### Contact